Washington Department of Fish and Wildlife (WDFW) shellfish managers confirmed today, razor clam digging opportunities at ...

-Washington Department of Fish and Wildlife (WDFW) shellfish managers confirmed razor clam digging opportunities at Long Beach, Twin Harbors, Copalis, and Mocrocks beaches from Jan.
-29 to Feb.
-4.
+Washington Department of Fish and Wildlife (WDFW) shellfish managers on Thursday confirmed razor clam digging opportunities at Long Beach, Twin Harbors, Copalis and Mocrocks beaches from ...

 Washington Department of Fish and Wildlife announced razor clam digging reopened at Mocrocks beach Friday followed by opportunities Sunday and Tuesday.
 This is in addition to Copalis Beach opening ...